-Imhoff Farm has it all, from a camel ride, to a beach outride on horseback, to handling and learning about snakes at the Snake Park (reptile sanctuary and rehabilitation centre), or feeding goats at the Higgeldy Piggeldy Farmyard.
-Brunch at the Blue Water Café with its magnificent views of the valley should be part of your day – the eco-friendly play area is perfect for the little ones to expend their energy and work up an appetite.
+Imhoff Farm has it all; camel riding, horseback riding, to handling and learning about snakes at the Snake Park.
+Your kids can even take part in feeding goats at the Higgeldy Piggeldy Farmyard.
+Brunch at the Blue Water Café with its magnificent views of the valley should also be part of your day. – The eco-friendly play area is perfect for the little ones to expend their energy and work up an appetite.
 Don’t leave without popping some wine or free-range goodies in your shopping bag.

 Kids Activities at the V&A Waterfront

 The V&A Waterfront has various areas geared towards keeping kids entertained this winter and a world of activities that await.
-Wannabe pirates can enjoy a trip on the Jolly Roger, budding rugby players will be inspired by interactive rugby experience at the Springbok Experience Rugby Museum and treasure hunters will find gems and sparklies at the Scratch Patch where children can spend hours collecting packets of gems. location.
-For future foodies, there will be a daily Kids Food Activation from 4 July until 17 July from 11h30 till 18h30 and Hamleys Toy store runs their own mini train, while the store itself is interactive, engaging and might just empty your wallet.
+Wannabe pirates can enjoy a trip on the Jolly Roger.
+Budding rugby players will be inspired by interactive rugby experience at the Springbok Experience Rugby Museum.
+And treasure hunters will find gems and sparklies at the Scratch Patch where children can spend hours collecting gems.
+For foodies, there’s a daily Kids Food Activation from 4 July until 17 July from 11h30 till 18h30.
+Also, Hamleys Toy store runs their own mini train, while the store itself is interactive and engaging.
 So much fun to be had!

 Accommodation in Cape Town

 If you are planning a trip to Cape town for kids and parents alike; we invite you to stay with us at either of our family friendly hotels, Park Inn by Radisson Cape Town Foreshore or Park Inn by Radisson Cape Town Newlands.
 Let the fun begin!